There are so many awesome things to do in Quito, Ecuador!

 🚐 Otavalo Day Tour from Quito: It’s well-worth considering a day tour.
 Do this not only for convenience, but because of the additional attractions they stop at along the way.
 Otavalo day tours visit Cayambe for the opportunity to try bizcochos, Cayambe’s famous pastry.
 Tours also visit San Pablo Lake viewpoint, the town of Cotacache, and Laguna Cuicocha crater lake.
 It’s a really full day in addition to the craft market!

 • This Otavalo Tour on GetYourGuide includes all of those locations and is the least expensive Otavalo day tour we’ve found.
 Prices recently dropped to $49!
 It’s on Wednesdays and Sundays only, when the market is biggest.
 Check availability, latest reviews, and up-to-date pricing.

 20) Lagunas de Mojanda is a Hiking Utopia on a Clear Day

-Other flights from many airports in the US to Quito can cost upwards of $1,000, so it’s worth considering booking a separate flight to Florida first in order to save several hundred dollars in airfare.
-New York City also tends to have competitive rates to Quito, although usually a layover is involved.
+Other flights from the US to Quito can cost upwards of $1,000.
+So it’s worth considering booking a separate flight to Florida first in order to save several hundred dollars in airfare.
+New York City also tends to have competitive rates to Quito, with a layover is involved.

-Where to Stay in Quito
+Where to Stay in Quito Ecuador

 Although it’s a very large city, there are two main areas most Quito visitors stay in: